• Skip to primary navigation

 Looking for inspiration for feeding the family mid week, then take a look at our Ultimate Guide to Family Dinners.
 Full of useful hints, tips and recipes.

-Chicken and nut pilaf, a simple mid week dinner dish.
-The chicken is marinated in yoghurt and warm spicing, mixed with rice, nuts and herbs.
+Easy Chicken and nut pilaf, a simple mid week dinner dish.
+Chicken breast is marinated in yogurt, lemon and a blend of warm spices.
+Once the chicken is cooked it's added to saffron rice, and finished with toasted nuts and fresh herbs.

 Servings: 6 people